top of page

 It signifies a collision or clash of opposing forces, ideas, interests, or values.
 A clash often involves a visible or audible clash of opinions, actions, or behaviors that create tension, discord, or hostility.
 It can manifest in various contexts, such as in social, political, cultural, or interpersonal dynamics.
 A clash can result from conflicting goals, beliefs, or ideologies, leading to confrontations or clashes of wills.
 It signifies a clear and noticeable divergence, opposition, or incompatibility between parties involved.
 The noun 'clash' encapsulates the notion of a significant and often contentious collision, where differences are brought to the forefront and conflicts arise, challenging harmony, cooperation, or understanding.

-Example sentences of clash
+Example sentences containing clash

 1. The clash between the two football teams was intense.